Samiii777/TheRock/docs/rfcs/RFC0011-Windows-Packaging-Requirements.md

 # TheRock Windows Packaging Requirements

 With the implementation of TheRock build system, native Windows packaging and installation requirements must be defined to complement the Linux software packaging requirements.
-This RFC defines the packaging, installation, upgrade, uninstallation, versioning, and distrobuition requirements for TheRock software on native Windows, including the ROCm Core SDK and related ROCm software components.
+This RFC defines the packaging, installation, upgrade, uninstallation, versioning, and distribution requirements for TheRock software on native Windows, including the ROCm Core SDK and related ROCm software components.

 Our goals are to:

-1. **Standardize packaging behaviour for native Windows ROCm sotware**
+1. **Standardize packaging behaviour for native Windows ROCm software**
 1. **Ensure predictable installation, upgrade, repair, side-by-side support, and uninstall behavior**
 1. **Provide redistributable-friendly Windows delivery mechanisms for developers, IT administrators, and ISVs**
 1. **Align Windows packaging structure with the broader TheRock cross-platform packaging model where practical**